FormulaRacingatUCDavis/VCU-Firmware-FE9-Prototype/README.md

 # Vehicle Control Unit

 This is the *prototype* code for the vehicle control unit, a board that manages the soft state of the car.
 It hosts a finite state machine (FSM) to control this state.
-This code can be run on a PICDuino microcontroller to test the code.
+This code can be run on a PICDuino microcontroller to physically test it using breadboard controls.

+## Progress
-## Completed
+### Completed
 - Breadboard circuit for PICDuino

-## In-progress
+### In-progress
 - Finite state machine
   - Get precharging state from motor controller
   - Send torque requests to motor controller
   - and more...

-## How to setup breadboard for PICDuino
+## Breadboard circuit for PICDuino
+This circuit simulates some of the real controls in the car.
+These controls are:
+- Brake pedal
+- Gas pedal
+- High voltage switch
+- Drive switch

-### Prerequisites
+### How to setup
 1. PICDuino microcontroller
 2. Breadboard circuit with the following components shown below
 3. A hex wrench to turn the potentiometers